Tuesday, December 23, 2014

 She's Gone

 May 9th, 2014.
 May Hill.
-Even Ella couldn't climb this one.
+Dad would say, "If you can get over May Hill you may live another year".
+Dad passed in May.
+Jim passed in May.
+And my sweet Ella couldn't climb this hill either.
 What is it about May?
-I find the month to be hopeful; snow is gone, daffodils are nodding their pretty yellow heads, trees are in full bloom and even showing that iridescent green of the new, tiny leaves.
+I find the month to be hopeful; snow is gone, daffodils are nodding their pretty yellow heads, trees are in full bloom and showing that iridescent green of the new, tiny leaves.
 Why is this the month that beings who are close to passing ... do.

-I took Ella down to her veterinary, Laurels, this morning.
-Back when Laurels gave me the diagnosis of cancer .. and a really good run down of how that tumor would behave over the course of the months, thus effectively preparing me well ... she had said, "Just call us.
-No need for an appointment.
-We will just get you in."
-So when I called the receptionist precisely at their open time of 8:00 a.m this morning I was told that she would check for Ella's files and soon Laurels was on the phone, "Mary, when can you be here?
+I took Ella down to her veterinarian, Laurels, this morning.
+Back when Laurels gave me the diagnosis of cancer she offered me a really good run down of how that tumor would behave over the course of the months with the prognosis of very little time.
+She had said, "Just call us.
+No need for an appointment Mary.
+We'll get you in."
+When I called at 8:00 am, the receptionist told me that she would check for Ella's files.
+Soon Laurels was on the phone, "Mary, when can you be here?
 I'll have the room ready for you."

-I arrived for the agreed 9:40 "appointment" time.
-The room was ready, which meant it had a puffy little dog bed covered with a blanket in the middle of the treatment room.
+I needed to drive from Farmington to Cumberland so we agreed on a 9:40 "appointment" time.
+The room was ready with a puffy little bed covered with a pink blanket in the middle of the treatment room.
 Ella walked right over to it and made herself comfortable.
-If you've never gone through this process with an animal before it's really remarkably peaceful.
-The term "putting her to sleep" is truly what it has looked like to me for the past three dogs.
+If you've never gone through this process with an animal before it can be remarkably peaceful.
+The term "putting to sleep" is truly what it has looked like to me for the past two dogs.
 Ella was no different.
-At one point she did open her eyes a little wider and looked right at me, I leaned in closer, caressing behind behind her ears and told her I was right there, she was a good dog, it was all OK.
-She relaxed, closed her eyes and ... gone.
+At one point she did open her eyes a little wider and looked right at me, I leaned in closer, caressing behind her ears and told her I was right there, she was a good dog, I loved her and it was all OK.
+She relaxed, closed her eyes and was gone.

-Though we know she was not asleep.
 We did not put Ella to sleep.
+We know she was not asleep.
 I have decided to say that I "released" Ella today.
 Released her from her body that was wracked with pain and cancer.
 Released her to that other world where we all like to believe it's all just a little bit sweeter over there.

 On the hour long drive down to the animal clinic I was calling to Jim, asking him to be sure and fulfill this promise I had made to this little being, "and could you give me some kind of sign that you've heard me?
 That you've followed through with this please?"
 But the car remained silent save for Ella's panting in the back seat.

-After Ella was released I thought I might get a coffee for the ride home, it was a rough night last night with her, I hadn't slept at all and I was concerned I would fall asleep with the drive home.
+After Ella was released I thought I might get a coffee for the ride home.
+It had been a rough night with her.
 As I drove down the road I started to pass an area called Twin Brooks, where Jim, Ella and I spent many hours running the trail system of this area.
 I found myself pulling into this parking lot and parking my car.
 I headed out to an area that is far less traveled.
 A friend had termed this section the "back nine" years ago.
-It's now called "the wilderness trails" ... stretching the wilderness concept just a tad I think.
-But I knew it would be quite and I'd have the trails to myself.
+The new sign put up now called it "the wilderness trails" ... stretching the wilderness concept just a tad I think.
+But I knew it would give me what I needed; quiet and solitude.

-I've never walked these trails so I had never gone slow enough to see a beautiful little pine wooded glen with pools of water and the lush green of ferns and moss.
-Just off the trails and down a small incline I stood gazing at this beautiful, serene spot.
-As I stood there, looking down the slope into this darker woods, a small Coopers hawk lifted off in front of me and flew deeper into the trees.
-I was drawn to follow.
+I had only ever ran in these trails so I had never went slow enough to see much further than the trail in front of me.
+This day my eyes were drawn off the trail and down a slight incline to a beautiful little pine wooded glen with pools of water and the lush green of ferns and moss.
+I stood gazing at this beautiful, serene spot when a small Coopers hawk lifted off in front of me and flew deeper into the trees.
+I was compelled to follow.
 It was so quiet and peaceful in there.
-I sat on a soggy, vibrantly green, moss covered log and broke down into cleansing tears.
+I sat on a vibrantly green, moss covered log and broke down into cleansing tears.
 When I looked up that hawk was directly over my head.

-This was the sign I had asked Jim to give me.
 Jim had once told me of an amazing experience he had with a hawk while on one of his Buddhist retreats.
 He knew after this event that the Hawk was his power animal.
 Whenever I see hawks now I always say hello to Jim.
-So here was this little wood dwelling hawk sitting there with me and had led me into this dark, private space.
-I knew it was Jim confirming that he was with Ella and they were both fine.
+So here was this little wood dwelling hawk, who had led me into this lush, private space and sitting there with me.
+I it was Jim confirming that he was with Ella and they were going for a run.

 That hawk sat there for the entire time I sat there.
 When I finally felt the tears were spent I stood up and looked at this hawk.
-I swear that eye blink was an eye wink ... or that's how I will remember it.
-I winked back.
-Threw a kiss of gratitude and walked out of the woods.
+I swear that eye blink was a wink.
+I threw a kiss of gratitude as the hawk lifted off and flew deeper into the woods and walked back to the car.

 I am so blessed.